fletchjp/MERG-Arduino-Software/TestPrograms/README.md

 ## TestBetterEnum (more enum examples)

+## TestWhichBoard

+Test of which board the code is on using the MyMacros library

 ## MultipleSerialTest and DUESerialTest

 Two programs for investigation of the Arduino DUE multiple serial ports.